northstowekarate/northstowekarate.github.io/index.md

 ## Benefits of Karate

 Karate has many [benefits](/benefits-of-karate/).
 While learning to defend yourself, you'll gain fitness and become healthier.
-You'll also become more confident, and it's a great place to make friends.
+You'll also become more confident and focussed.
+It's also a great place to make friends.

 ## Is Karate Right for You?